 Before opening an account for, or entering into any transaction with, a customer, the Bank checks whether such customer is listed as a Sanction Target.
 In addition, the names of all customers and all incoming and outgoing transactions are continuously and automatically screened by a filtering programme against a list of Sanction Targets.
 All of the Bank's daily transactions are further reviewed for compliance with sanction lists by the Bank or a third party screening company.

-Accordingly, the Bank's current policies restrict the Bank from engaging in any prohibited business investments and transactions with Sanction Targets.
+Accordingly, the Bank's current policies restrict the Bank from engaging in any prohibited business investments and transactions with Sanction Targets, including with respect to the proceeds of the Notes.